-Where to find help: People in danger of losing their homes reach out for assistance
+Where to find help: people in danger of losing their homes reach out for assistance

 There are also plenty of landlords faced with decisions over how long they'll allow tenants to stay without paying rent.

-Tuesday, Democratic PA State Rep. Patti Kim teamed up with Dauphin County leaders to assist people in need with the necessary paperwork to apply for the emergency rental assistance program.
+Tuesday, Democratic PA State Rep. Patty Kim teamed up with Dauphin County leaders to assist people in need with the necessary paperwork to apply for the emergency rental assistance program.

 Kim said her office also reached out to landlords to take part in the informational workshop.
 With more people continuing to sign up for ERAP assistance, Kim reminded everyone it could take time to process applications and distribute cash.